benkim1028/landscape/README.md

-My first website showing the photos that I took while I was traveling around Vancouver and Grand Caynon
+A website showing the photos that I took while I was traveling around Vancouver and Grand Caynon.